Nationwide Study Finds 65% of Surveyed Respondents Abstain Use for Less Than a Month Before Workplace Drug Testing

 Effective drug testing has been shown to result in greater productivity and lower labor expenses and insurance costs.
 It also reduces absenteeism, theft, violence, liability, worker’s compensation claims and workplace violence.
 A drug screening practice for new employees can also improve employee retention, as candidates who use drugs will often self-select out of even applying for the job.

-No matter what drug screening protocol you decide on, Health Street offers a wide range of employee drug tests you can order to meet your company’s unique needs.
-We use our own technology to facilitate random drug testing pools for workforces of any size.
-Order the tests you need online today so you can start reaping the benefits of a drug-free work environment.
+No matter what drug screening protocol you decide on, Health Street offers a wide range of employee drug tests to meet your company’s unique needs.
+We use proprietary technology to make random drug testing pools simple to administer for a workforce of any size.
+Set up a pool and register for the tests you need today, and start to reap the benefits of a drug-free work environment.